-- ~/.ssh/identity Contains the protocol version 1 RSA authentication identity of the user. - ~/.ssh/id_rsa Contains the protocol version 1 RSA authentication identity of the user. - ~/.ssh/id_dsa Contains the protocol version 2 DSA authentication identity of the user. - -/.ssh/id_ecdsa Contains the protocol version 2 ECDSA authentication identity of the user.
+- ~/.ssh/identity Contains the protocol version 1 RSA authentication identity of the user. - • /.ssh/id_rsa Contains the protocol version 1 RSA authentication identity of the user. - • contains the protocol version 2 DSA authentication identity of the user. - ~/.ssh/id_ecdsa Contains the protocol version 2 ECDSA authentication identity of the user.

 To add a key you can provide the path of the key file as an argument to ssh-add.
-For example, ssh-add ~/.ssh/id_rsa would add the file ~/.ssh/id rsa
+For example, ssh-add ~/.ssh/id_rsa would add the file ~/.ssh/id_rsa

 If the key being added has a passphrase, ssh-add will run the ssh-askpass program to obtain the passphrase from the user.
-If the ssh-askpass environment variable is set, the program given by that environment variable is used instead.
+If the ssh_askpass environment variable is set, the program given by that environment variable is used instead.